About the Festival

 About

 The Gayndah Orange Festival honors the region’s citrus industry.
 It is a fun-filled family-friendly event.
 The Festival is held every second year.
 Commencing in 1957, the traditions and festivities are much anticipated at each festival.
 Come and join us for a great weekend of fun and celebrations.
-The 2025 theme is “Fly your Flags for the Festival”.
+The 2027 theme will be announced soon.

 Competitions

 The Gayndah Orange Festival competitions are a lot of fun!
-We very much look forward to viewing all the competition entries in the 2025 Gayndah Orange Festival.
-Info about the various competitions is below:
+We very much look forward to viewing all the competition entries in the 2027 Gayndah Orange Festival.
+Info about the various competitions will be added to this page soon.
+Below is information about the competitions we held in 2025:

 Magnificent Mullet Competition returns!